karatuno/Facebook-Group-bot/README.md

-# Python But to post same status in multiple groups.
+# Python Bot to post same status in multiple groups.

 ### Requirements:

 Python 3,
 Selenium,
-Chrome-driver (you can change it to firefox in code if required), Beautiful Soup,
+Chrome-driver (you can change it to firefox in code if required),

 ### Steps: